Major Depressive Disorder

 Depression is a Global Public Health Concern

 Depression is a serious medical illness and a global public health concern that can occur at any time over a person's life.
 While most people will experience depressed mood at some point during their lifetime, major depressive disorder (MDD) is different.
 MDD is the chronic, pervasive feeling of utter unhappiness and suffering, which impairs daily functioning.
 Symptoms of MDD include diminished pleasure in activities, changes in appetite that result in weight changes, insomnia or oversleeping, psychomotor agitation, loss of energy or increased fatigue, feelings of worthlessness or inappropriate guilt, difficulty thinking, concentrating or making decisions, and thoughts of death or suicide and attempts at suicide.
-Suicide is estimated to be the cause of death in up to 15% individuals with severe MDD or bipolar disorder.
+Close to 800,000 people die due to suicide every year, and it is the second leading cause of death in individuals 15-29 years old.
 For many people, depression cannot be controlled for any length of time without treatment.
 Standard medications available in the multi-billion-dollar global antidepressant market include commonly prescribed selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) and atypical antipsychotics such as aripiprazole.

 The Issues with Standard Antidepressants (SSRIs and SNRIs)